sec-bit/ckb-zkp/README.md

 # ckb-zkp

+*(a.k.a. zkp-toolkit-ckb)*

+Zero-knowledge proofs toolkit for CKB, empowering the community with the cutting-edge techniques of zero-knowledge proofs to develop all kinds of decentralized applications.

+The project is going to bridge the gap of cryptographic engineering between thriving academic research and aspiring dAPPs developers, by providing multiple zkp schemes and curve options, a more user-friendly interface, many useful gadget libraries, and many more tutorials and examples.

-Smart contracts that run as zero-knowledge proof verifiers on the [Nervos CKB chain](https://www.nervos.org/).
+Besides, it provides smart contracts that run as zero-knowledge proof verifiers on the Nervos CKB chain.
 CKB developers and users can implement various complex zero-knowledge verification processes through the simplest contract invocation.
-Cooperate with [ckb-zkp crate](./README-zkp.md) to complete off-chain prove and on-chain verify.
+Cooperate with the core [zkp-toolkit](./README-zkp.md) to complete off-chain prove and on-chain verify.

-This project is part of _zkp-toolkit-ckb_ and is supported by the Nervos Foundation.
+This project is also known as _zkp-toolkit-ckb_ and is supported by the Nervos Foundation.
 Check out the [original proposal](https://talk.nervos.org/t/secbit-labs-zkp-toolkit-ckb-a-zero-knowledge-proof-toolkit-for-ckb/4254) and [grant announcement](https://medium.com/nervosnetwork/three-new-ecosystem-grants-awarded-892b97e8bc06).

+The following document is more focused on CKB smart contracts.
+[Check this doc](./README-zkp.md) for more details on zkp-toolkit usage and features.

 ## Table of contents